 Local community to make local conservation decisions

-Resting in the hands of our local community members is the future of our valuable natural resources and the decisions that are made to conserve, enhance and sustain the integrity of soil, water and air quality throughout Louisiana.
+Resting in the hands of local community members is the future of valuable natural resources and the decisions that are made to conserve, enhance and sustain the integrity of soil, water and air quality in Acadia Parish, and throughout Louisiana.

-For more information on the Locally-Led Conservation Meeting, contact your local NRCS and SWCD field office today at 363-6602, ext. three.
+For more information on the Locally Led Conservation, contact your local NRCS and SWCD field office today to share your concerns.